d2l-ai/d2l-en/chapter_introduction/index.md

-In what he described as the Turing test, a machine can be considered intelligent if it is difficult for a human evaluator to distinguish between the replies from a machine and a human-based on textual interactions.
+In what he described as the Turing test, a machine can be considered intelligent if it is difficult for a human evaluator to distinguish between the replies from a machine and a human based on textual interactions.

 Another influence can be found in neuroscience and psychology.
 After all, humans clearly exhibit intelligent behavior.